collab-weave1/Relife/README.md

 We use GitHub Actions to run a scheduled workflow every 5 minutes that pings the backend’s `/api/warmup` endpoint.
 This keeps the Render backend instance awake by preventing it from spinning down due to inactivity, thus avoiding cold starts and reducing initial request delays (~50s).

 ## Automation
-### GitHub Actions CI/CD:
-Automated workflows run on push or pull requests to:
-- Build and test frontend/backend code
-- Run static code analysis with SonarCloud
-- Build and push Docker images for deployment

 ### Keepalive Workflow:
 A scheduled GitHub Actions job triggers every 5 minutes, sending a lightweight curl request to the backend warmup endpoint.
 This keeps the Render backend instance awake by preventing idle timeouts, ensuring consistent performance for users.